Andreafusella/EduHubBackEnd/README.md

 ![Maven](https://img.shields.io/badge/Maven-C71A36?style=for-the-badge&logo=apachemaven&logoColor=white)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-336791?style=for-the-badge&logo=postgresql&logoColor=white)

-The backend of the **EduHub** project serves as the core system for managing lessons, students, and associated data.
+The backend of the **EduHub** project serves as the core system for managing lessons, students, file and associated data.
 It is developed with **Java using the Javalin framework**, leveraging **Maven** for dependency management and **PostgreSQL** as the database to ensure robust and efficient data storage.
 The backend provides RESTful APIs for seamless communication with the frontend and ensures secure, scalable, and efficient operations.

 ## System Requirements
 - **Java Development Kit (JDK)**: Version **11** or higher.